-If your symptoms are mild or you aren't experiencing symptoms, your doctor may monitor your condition with regular follow-up appointments.
+If your aortic valve disease is mild or moderate or you aren't experiencing symptoms, your doctor may monitor your condition with regular follow-up appointments.
 Your doctor may recommend you make healthy lifestyle changes and take medications to treat symptoms or reduce the risk of complications.

-You may eventually need surgery to repair or replace the diseased aortic valve.
+You may eventually need surgery or another procedure to repair or replace the diseased aortic valve.
 In some cases, your doctor may recommend surgery even if you aren't experiencing symptoms.
 If you're having another heart surgery, doctors may perform aortic valve surgery at the same time.

 If you have aortic valve disease, consider being evaluated and treated at a medical center with a multidisciplinary team of cardiologists and other doctors and medical staff trained and experienced in evaluating and treating heart valve disease.
 This team can work closely with you to determine the most appropriate treatment for your condition.

 Surgery to repair or replace an aortic valve is usually performed through a cut (incision) in the chest.
 In some cases, doctors may perform minimally invasive heart surgery, which involves the use of smaller incisions than those used in open-heart surgery.